TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 environments based on Docker.

-Here is a description of how you can use DDEV to setup a working TYPO3 installation using the cloned TYPO3 CMS Git repository.
+Here is a description of how you can use DDEV to setup a working TYPO3 installation using the cloned TYPO3 CMS git repository.

 You don't need to have a Webserver, a Database or PHP running on your system.
 Everything will be supplied by DDEV.
 In fact, if you do have a Webserver